-7.1.1 Complaints only rarely reach this formal level, but the Trust's Board of Directors is committed to supporting a Complaints Review Panel usually convened by the Local Governing Body (LGB).
-The Complaints Review Panel should normally be comprised of at least two LGB members (panel members should have no detailed previous knowledge of the case and will not include a Governor who investigated the complaint at Stage 3) and at least one member of the Trust Board of Trustees as someone independent of the direct management and running of the school (not an employee of the Trust).
-The Chair of the Local Governing Body should not be a member of the Panel if they have been involved at the previous stage.
-The Panel should usually constitute three members.
+7.1.1 Complaints only rarely reach this formal level, but the Trust's Board of Directors is committed to supporting a Complaints Review Panel usually convened by the Local Governing Board).
+The Complaints Review Panel should normally be comprised of at least two Local Governing Board members (panel members will have no detailed previous knowledge of the case and will not include a Governor who investigated the complaint at Stage 3) and at least one member of the Trust Board of Trustees who is independent of the management and running of the school.
+The Chair of the Local Governing Board should not be a member of the Panel if they have been involved at the previous stage.
+The Panel will usually constitute three members.